paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 ### Statutory Notes

-#### Delayed Effective Date
-For delayed effective date of section, see Effective Date note below.

 #### Effective Date
 Pub.
 L. 117–223, § 6, Dec.
 7, 2022, 136 Stat.
 2288, provided that: “The requirements under section 345 of the Communications Act of 1934 [[47 U.S.C.
 345](./chapter-005-wire-or-radio-communication.md#section-345)], as added by section 4 of this Act, shall take effect 60 days after the date on which the Federal Communications Commission adopts the rules implementing that section pursuant to section 5(b)(1) of this Act [section 5(b)(1) of Pub.
 L. 117–223, set out below].”
+[Rules adopted by Order of the Federal Communications Commission released Nov.
+16, 2023, with final rules effective Jan.
+14, 2024, see 88 F.R.
+84406.]

 #### Savings Clause
 Pub.
 L. 117–223, § 7, Dec.
 7, 2022, 136 Stat.
 2288, provided that: “Nothing in this Act [enacting this section and provisions set out as notes under this section] or the amendments made by this Act shall be construed to abrogate, limit, or otherwise affect the provisions set forth in the Communications Assistance for Law Enforcement Act ([title I of] Public Law 103–414; 108 Stat.
 4279) [[47 U.S.C.
 1001](./chapter-009-interception-of-digital-and-other-communications.md#section-1001) et seq.] and the amendments made by that Act, any authority granted to the Federal Communications Commission pursuant to that Act or the amendments made by that Act, or any regulations promulgated by the Federal Communications Commission pursuant to that Act or the amendments made by that Act.”